irrum6/svep/grammar/datatypes.md

 no nulls

-in addition to declared table columns, system must implement another column named id autamatically as unsigned integer automatically incrementing and set as primary key
+in addition to declared table columns, system must implement another column named id autamatically as unsigned integer automatically incrementing and set as primary key. system should maintain this column either by having a defined sequence or simply incrementing the key for every succcesful insert operation.